bartw/stadic/README.md

 Check out the example code in the `example` folder.

-You can generate your static site using `npx statid --html ./example/index.html --pages ./example/pages --ouput ./public`.
+You can generate your static site using `npx stadic --html ./example/index.html --pages ./example/pages --ouput ./public`.

 ## Backlog